 Soft and chewy glutinous rice dumplings or Tang Yuan served in sweet ginger broth is well beloved Asian dessert usually eaten during special occasions.

 Happy Dong Zi festival to all of you who are reading this and celebrating it.
 Dong Zi is a celebration of the arrival of winter.
-I don’t like winter, but I’m all about celebration with food 😉 I talked in length about this celebration here if you are interested in reading.
-Tang Yuan are usually made as part of this celebration, though my mom made them for Chinese New Year and our wedding few years ago too.
+I don’t like winter, but I’m all about celebrating with food 😉 I talked at length about this celebration here if you are interested in reading.
+Tang Yuan are usually made as part of this celebration, though my mom made them for Chinese New Year and our wedding a few years ago too.

 Making the sweet ginger broth:

 Bring 4 cups of water to a boil.
 Add in ginger, screwpine leaves, and sugar.
 Bring it back to a boil and then lower the heat to let it simmer for about 30 minutes.
 Have a taste and add more sugar if you like

 Place agar agar in a bowl (if using) Add 100 ml of boiling water.
 Stir and the agar agar will thicken.
 Add 2 Tbsp glutinous rice flour and continue to stir into paste

 Add this paste to the glutinous rice flour.
 Gradually add in water (not hot) a bit by a bit and knead with your hands until the dough comes together soft and pliable.
 If it's too dry, add a bit more water, it shouldn't be too wet that it sticks to your hands or bowl

 Separate the doughs into several small doughs, depends on how many colors you want to make, Drop few drops of the coloring and knead with your hand until the color is even on each dough.
 I found that using the powder coloring will make the dough a bit dry, in this case you can dab your palms with a bit of water and knead the dough